 Fairness considerations for time sharing during TXOP

-This subclause defines a mechanism as part of the procedure of time sharing during a TXOP (e.g. Co-TDMA, TXS) to support fairness to neighboring STAs (APs and non-APs).
+This subclause defines a mechanism as part of the procedure of time sharing during a TXOP (e.g., Co-TDMA, TXS) to support fairness to neighboring STAs (APs and non-APs).
 The exact mechanism is TBD.

 The maximum time allocated by a TXOP owner AP within its obtained TXOP to all Co-TDMA coordinated APs during a Co-TDMA procedure or to its associated non-AP STAs during a TXS mode 2 procedure (i.e., one in which the allocating MU-RTS TXS Trigger frame has the TXS Mode subfield value set to 2) shall not be larger than any of the following:

-the TXOP limit it advertises to its associated STAs for AC_VI
+the TXOP limit it advertises to its associated STAs for AC_VI.

 the TXOP limit it advertises to its associated STAs for the AC it obtains the TxOP with.